BjornRo/distrilocker/README.md

 The server handles all requests using a dict and each store has their own dict and lock.
 The server multiplexes using the STORE_ID given by the client.
+Each store also have a cleaning task that selects some random keys and checks the expiry, if it is expired, delete.